KaiNorberg/PatchworkOS/README.md

 ## Notable Future Plans

 - Overhaul security to process containerization. <-- Currently being worked on.
+- Remove sticky mounts as they are no longer needed and break with ".." traversal. <-- Currently being worked on.
 - File servers (FUSE, 9P?).
 - Overhaul Desktop Window Manager to use new security system and File Servers?
 - Port LUA and use it for dynamic system configuration.